 H i s t o r y

 The association is the governing body of the indoor percussion activity in the Rocky Mountain region and sponsors a series of indoor percussion events, educational clinics and competitions during the winter and spring months.
-Our educational clinics are in conjunction with the Percussive Arts Society.

 These programs provide a motivational tool that can help turn non-percussionists and a typical drum section into a cohesive and entertaining percussion ensemble.
 The nation’s top percussion judges adjudicate all of our competitions.